smythp/intro-command-line/sections/challenges.md

 ## Challenge #4: create your own shell script

+Due to platform differences, Windows users should skip directly to Challenge #5.

 You're having fun with aliases, but are they REAL programs, or just glorified shortcuts?

 This challenge is to create a bash script, a REAL program written in bash.
 To do this, create a text file (I'll call this one `goto-projects.sh`) that begins with this line: